-The Library Building is closed.
+The Library Building currently has restricted access.
 No digital or analog media can be cablecast until regular building access resumes.
 For more information, please contact Academic Technology at https://at.sfsu.edu/.

 Cablecasting is a service managed by Academic Technology that allows a movie "shown" from the Media and Classroom Support office to be "viewed" in another location in the Library or elsewhere on campus, usually a classroom.
 Currently, Library 40E, one of the group study rooms in Study Commons, is the one location in the Library that supports cablecasting.